AI Survey Open-End Analysis: Cluster 500+ Free-Text Answers Into Real Themes

 How to check the output

-• Manually verify 10-15 random quote-to-theme assignments.
+• Manually verify 10-15 random quote-to-theme assignments against the source rows.

 Common mistakes

-• Trusting cluster counts without verifying assignments.
+• Trusting cluster counts without verifying a single assignment.

 • Reporting percentages from a self-selected survey as if they were representative.